areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

     extraCanvas.drawColor(backgroundColor)
 }
 ```
 First, we override the function and call ```super.onSizeChanged()``` (the default behavior).
 Then, we go on to create our bitmap given the width and height (```Bitmap.Config.ARGB_8888``` is the [recommended option](https://developer.android.com/reference/android/graphics/Bitmap.Config#ARGB_8888) for this parameter, as each pixel is stored on 4 bytes).
 We create the canvas with this bitmap, and also initialize its color to be the background color we defined in the class.
-The line ```if (::extraBitmap.isInitialized) extraBitmap.recycle()``` recycles any extra bitmaps left over - the reason for this is that incase we decide to change, it does not take up unwanted memory.
+The line ```if (::extraBitmap.isInitialized) extraBitmap.recycle()``` recycles any extra bitmaps left over - the reason for this is that in case we decide to change, it does not take up unwanted memory.

 Next, we override the ```onDraw``` function.